LacunaOmnibus/MontyLacuna/README.md

   Should be able to handle either a Police Station (SS) or a Sec Min (planet).

 ## TBD
-- investigate the bugout spy assignment for recall_all_spies.py
+- build_ships is building the right number of ships.
+    - HOWEVER, it's not giving the user enough info.
+I asked it to build 90 spy pods, and it told me it was going to build 45.
+That's correct, as I only had 45 SP slots left, but was confusing because it didn't tell me why it truncated that number.

 - assign_spies tasks should be case insensitive at least, and really should have a translator set up.
     - Trying to assign guys currently on "mayhem training" to Idle (so I can Do other stuff with them) results in "mayhem training is not a valid task or abbreviation".
 Whoops.